Hungarian poppy seed roll (mákos beigli)

 Have all ingredients at room temperature.

 Preparing the filling.
 Start preparing the filling right away because it has to cool.
 I would not make it ahead of time because it can dry out.
 If you start it right after you finished the dough, it should be fine.
-Grind the poppy seeds (please see above).
-Boil the 1 1/8 cups of milk, add the ground poppy seeds, orange peel (for me the more the better, I used 5 Tbsp of orange peel), sugar, flour and raisins.
+Grind the poppy seeds (see above).
+Boil 1 1/8 cups of milk, add the ground poppy seeds, orange peel, sugar, flour and raisins.
 Mix and set it aside to let it cool.

 Assembling the rolls.
 Turn the dough onto a lightly floured work surface and kneed shortly until they are smooth.
 Divide it into 2 bigger or 4 smaller pieces.
-For me it is too hard to get 4 equal sized balls so I either do 2 or 3 ball.
+For me it is too hard to get 4 equal sized balls so I either do 2 or 3 balls.
 Roll them out into a rectangular shape and spread half, third or quarter of the filling, respectively in about 0.5 cm thickness on the dough leaving about 1 inch from the edges.
 Please see picture for clarity.
-Start rolling the longer side not too tight but not loose either.
-Pinch the two sides so the filling cannot come out on the sides.
+Start rolling the longer side.
+Pinch the two sides so the filling can’t come out on the sides.
 Repeat with the others.
 Put the rolls on a lightly buttered cookie sheet so the rolled up edge is on the bottom of the cookie sheet.
-Do an egg wash with 1 egg and let the rolls rise in a coolish area (60-68 F) for 1 hour.
+Do an egg wash with 1 egg yolk (save the white part for later)and let the rolls rise in a coolish place (60 F) for 1 hour.
 Note the kitchen might be too hot for this step.
 Then spread 1 egg white on the rolls and cool in the fridge for a half hour.
 Preheat oven to 375 F. Before I put the rolls into the oven, I do another layer of egg white wash and prick the side on the sides 6-7 times to prevent cracking.

 Baking the rolls.
-Bake in the preheated oven for 25-30 minutes.
+Bake in the preheated oven for 25 – 30 minutes.
 Take out when done or when the surface has a beautiful golden finish.
-Try to avoid opening the stove door.
-Wait a good 20-30 minutes before cutting the slices.
+Try to avoid opening the stove door while baking.
+Wait a good 20 – 30 minutes before cutting the slices.

 enjoy!
 Merry Christmas!
 Boldog Karácsonyt!